Demon & Eleven Children

-Demon & Eleven Children (悪魔と11人の子供達, Akuma to 11-ri no Kodomodachi) is the second studio album by Japanese rock band Blues Creation.
+Demon & Eleven Children (悪魔と11人の子供達, Akuma to 11-nin no Kodomotachi) is the second studio album by Japanese rock band Blues Creation.
 Their first album of original material, it was released by Denon on August 25, 1971, simultaneously with Carmen Maki/Blues Creation; their collaborative album with female singer Carmen Maki.
 Demon & Eleven Children has been credited with pioneering Japanese rock, and achieved "legendary status" decades later due to being regarded as a proto-metal record.

 Overview

 Following the October 1969 release of their self-titled debut album, Blues Creation went through a number of lineup changes, including the departures of vocalist Fumio Nunoya and drummer Shinichi Tashiro.
 Tashiro introduced the band to his replacement, Masayuki Higuchi, in late 1970 or early 1971.
 Guitarist and bandleader Kazuo Takeda said it was at this time that the band gradually changed from authentic Chicago blues to a more blues rock style and is when he started writing original songs.

 Now with Hiromi Ohsawa on vocals and Masashi Saeki on bass, Blues Creation signed to Nippon Columbia's Denon label, and was given a lot of freedom to record from their producer Kuroda.
 For the Demon & Eleven Children recording sessions, Takeda used a 1967 Epiphone Riviera and a modified 100-watt Guyatone amplifier.
 Tomoyuki Hokari of OK Music noted how the titles of "Atomic Bombs Away" ("atomic drop") and "Brane Baster" ("brainbuster") were derived from Takeda's love of professional wrestling.
 When asked about the meaning behind the album title, the guitarist said, "I have absolutely no idea.
 Sorry.
 Perhaps it's something the record company suggested or maybe some other band member came up with this weird title."
 A week after finishing their second album, Blues Creation returned to the studio to record a collaborative album with female singer Carmen Maki.

 Both Demon & Eleven Children and Carmen Maki/Blues Creation were released simultaneously on August 25, 1971.
 The band was not happy with the cover art for Demon & Eleven Children, but later explained there was no time to complain and ask for a change.
 In contrast, Takeda felt the record company did a great job with the cover for Carmen Maki/Blues Creation.
 Takeda said the band played many gigs between 1970 and 1971; "We were playing outdoor rock festivals which were getting popular in Japan.
 Blues Creation was booked for a rock festival almost every week.
 It seems like we were in the middle of that movement."
 Maki would join them on stage for a few songs as a guest.
 However, this schedule caused the members to become burned out, and the band disbanded at the end of the year.